NUCS349/hw6-neural-networks/problems.tex.md

 **When to stop training:** Stop training after 100 epochs or your validation loss changes by less than 1e-4 for three epochs in a row, whichever happens first.

-**Making training sets:** You should use traning examples from `train` partition of DogSet.
+**Training, Testing, Validation sets:** You should use traning examples from `train` partition of DogSet.
 Validation shoud come from the `valid` partition and testing examples should come from the 'test' partition.

 10. (0.5 points) How many connections (weights) Does the network you trained in 10 have?

 11. (1.0 point) Train a model on DogSet.
 After every epoch, record three things: the loss of your model on the training set, the loss of your model on the validation set, and the accuracy of your model on the validation set.

-  A. Report the number of epochs for your model trained, before terminating.
+    * Report the number of epochs for your model trained, before terminating.

-  B. Make a graph that has both training and validation loss on the y-axis and epoch on the x-axis.
+    * Make a graph that has both training and validation loss on the y-axis and epoch on the x-axis.

-  C. Make a graph that has the validation accuracy on the y-axis and epoch on the x-axis.
+    * Make a graph that has the validation accuracy on the y-axis and epoch on the x-axis.

-  D. Report the accuracy of your model on the testing set.
+    * Report the accuracy of your model on the testing set.

 12. (0.5 points) Describe the interaction between training loss, validation loss and validation accuracy.
 When do you think your network stopped learning?
 Why do you think that?
 Back up your answer by referring to your graphs.